U.S. State Department approves $1.8 bln in potential arms sales to Taiwan -Pentagon | Law-Order

 Reuters was first to report in September that sales of major weapons systems to Taiwan were making their way through the U.S. export process.
 The formal notification gives Congress 30 days to object to any sales, but this is unlikely given broad bipartisan support for the defense of Taiwan.

+The defense and foreign ministries in Taiwan welcomed the news, saying the weapons would help improve defensive capabilities.
+"This arms sale shows that the United States attaches great importance to the strategic position of the Indo-Pacific region and the Taiwan Strait, and is actively assisting our country in strengthening our overall defense capabilities," Taiwan's Defense Ministry said.

-Beijing considers Taiwan a wayward province it has vowed to reunite with the mainland, by force if necessary.
+Beijing considers Taiwan a wayward province it has vowed to bring under control, by force if necessary.
 Washington considers it an important democratic outpost and is required by law to provide it with the means to defend itself.
 The Chinese embassy did not immediately respond to a request for comment, but China's foreign ministry said last week that U.S. arms sales to Taiwan severely damaged China's sovereignty and security interests.

 It urged Washington to cancel the planned sales and warned that China would "make a legitimate and necessary response according to how the situation develops."
 The U.S. administration has stepped up pressure on Beijing in the run-up to the Nov.
 3 U.S. presidential election, in which President Donald Trump has made a tough approach to China a key foreign policy theme.